TheraOzz/SWapi/README.md

  - character name

 ## options:
-- -w, --world for home world informations
+- -w or --world for home world informations
-- -c, --clean for cleaning the cache (no keyword needed for this method)
+- -c or --clean for cleaning the cache (no keyword needed for this method)

 ## usage:
 python main.py [command] [keyword] [option]